-There are many different sources for pigments, but the main source for my Paleo Paints is rocks.
+There are many different sources for I can use for pigments, including plants, clay, soil, bones, and rocks.
+Most of the plants aren’t lightfast, so I don’t use many of those, but the main source for my Paleo Paints is rocks.
 While rocks may be plentiful and easy to find wherever you are, not all of them are good for, or easy to work with, for making pigments.
-Sometimes there are good pigments to be found in very hard rocks, but the ones I like using the most are soft enough to be able to grind down into fairly fine powders that can easily be washed and separated for nice, smooth paints.
+Sometimes there is good color in very hard rocks, but the pigment rocks I like using the most are soft enough to be able to grind down into fairly fine powders that can easily be washed and separated for nice, smooth paints.

 But do I go around whilly-nilly testing just any rock, plucking them off the ground or out of the creek at random?
-No. Or, rather, not *usually*.
-Sometimes I do.
+Sometimes… lol.
+But not *usually*.
+Sometimes I do test rocks at random.
 But there is at least a little method to my madness.
 I’ve never tried to explain it to anyone before, though, so feel free to comment with questions if I didn’t answer yours.

 Here’s my How-To for Identifying Pigment Rocks